CasesAboutResumeTelegramLinkedInEmail

 Benchmarking

-I started with a competitive analysis of two types of products: CEX platforms (Bybit, OKX, Binance) and on-chain tools (Axiom, GMGN, BullX).
-I looked at how they structure information, how accessible they are for casual users, and how well they serve experienced traders.
+I started with a competitive analysis of two types of products: CEX platforms (Bybit, OKX, Binance, BringX) and on-chain tools (Axiom, GMGN, BullX, DEX Screener).
+I looked at how they organize trading information, help users evaluate tokens, and serve both casual users and experienced traders.

 Competitive Analysis